Lean Validation: The Fundamental Guide

 6

-What are the five stages of a validation sprint?
+What are the five steps in the validation process?

-There are five key stages involved in running a validation sprint, and they can be spread over five days:
+There are five key stages involved in running a validation sprint, which can be spread over five days or more (depending on the complexity of the experiments involved):

 Stage 1: Design